Pennsylvania's COVID-19 cases exceed 70,000

 Pennsylvania added 625 new cases, taking the total to 70,042, the state health department said.

-“As Pennsylvania continues to move forward in the process to reopen, we need to remember that the threat from COVID-19 has not gone away,” Health Sec.
-Rachel Levine said.
+“As Pennsylvania continues to move forward in the process to reopen, we need to remember that the threat from COVID-19 has not gone away,” Health Secretary Rachel Levine said.

 The novel coronavirus has killed 5,373 people statewide since late March, a number that increased Thursday by 103.